-A great jumping off point is to book a 3D Vectra Surgery Simulation appointment with our Practice Manager.
+A great jumping off point is to book a 3D Vectra Surgery Simulation $100 appointment with our Practice Manager (the cost is rebated against my consultation fee).
 While this simulation is not perfect for all reductions, this is still a great chance to discuss the costs, Medicare rebates, recovery time, and to begin planning your timeline for surgery.
 The other major benefit of having this appointment first is that our Practice Manager controls my schedule, so she can fast track you a consultation with me if you do decide to continue exploring your surgical options.

 Dr Nicholas Moncrieff, Cosmetic Plastic Surgeon

 About Dr Moncrieff